WE! ARE! HERE! - an artistic “Despite it All!”

 Politics, Ideology and Democracy

-Part 1: The Paulskirche Parliament between a national awakening and democratic decision-making.
+Part 1: The Paulskirche Parliament between a National Awakening and Democratic Decision-Making.

-Part 2: From a national awakening to murderous politics.
+Part 2: From a National Awakening to Murderous Politics.
 The National Socialist Ideology's Ethnic Origins.

-The anthology will be published by De Gruyter Publishers (ISBN 978-3-11-069734-6)
+The anthology was published by De Gruyter Publishers (ISBN 978-3-11-069734-6)